yagizkoryurek/Vampire_Survivors-clone/README.md

 <p align="center">
   <img src="gameplay.gif" width="900">
 </p>
+⭐ Enjoyed the game?
+Leave a star on GitHub to support the project!
 # 🧛 Vampire Survivors Clone

 Fight hundreds of enemies, evolve powerful weapons and survive endless waves in this Vampire Survivors-inspired game built entirely with Python and Pygame.